seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 **LUCILIUS**
 What a strange case was that! now, before the gods,
 I am ashamed on't.
-Denied that honourable man!
+Denied that honorable man!
-there was very little honour showed in't.
+there was very little honor showed in't.
 For my own
 part, I must needs confess, I have received some
 small kindnesses from him, as money, plate, jewels
 and such-like trifles, nothing comparing to his;